configcat/docs/website/versioned_docs/version-V1/advanced/targeting.md

 ---
 id: targeting
 title: Targeting
-description: Targeting allows you to define targeting rules for feature flags.
+description: Targeting allows you to define Targeting Rules for feature flags.
 This way you can target a specific user group with a specific feature.
 ---

 Using this feature you will be able to set different setting values for different users in your application.
 Let's say you would like to enable a feature only for the users within your company or only to a small percentage of your users before releasing it to the entire world.